kwankiu/MicroTuya/README.md

 Controlling Tuya smart devices using MicroPython locally over LAN

 # Status
-- Currently only support ESP32 (Please report to me if you found it working on another device, so that i can add it here)
+- Currently only support ESP32 (Tell me if you found it working on another device, so that i can add it here)
 - Tested to work with ESP32-C3
 - Tested to be able to control Smart Plug and Smart Power Strip from Globe (Should works on other Tuya devices that use WiFi)

+NOTE : For those who want to use this with ESP8266, I have tested it which resulted in MemoryError: memory allocation failed.
+(Tell to me if you got a way to get it working)

 # Usage